Fault-tolerant $k$-Supplier with Outliers: Fault-tolerant k-Supplier with Outliers

 We observe here that the child-sets constructed in \Cref{sec:ufkso} are themselves a good partition, so for \ufkso, we did not need to coarsen it.
 This will not necessarily be the case for child-sets that we construct in \Cref{sec:obtain-good-partition}.
-We also observe that \begin{observation} In a $(\rho,\cov)$-good partition $\calP$, by Property~\ref{def:good-partition:refinement}, we can wlog assume that $\forall P \in \calP$, $j_P \in R$. \end{observation} We prove that a good partition suffices to achieve our desired approximation.
+We also observe that \begin{observation} In a $(\rho,\cov)$-good partition $\calP$, by Property~\ref{def:good-partition:refinement}, the $j_P$'s in Property~\ref{def:good-partition:radius} can be chosen such that $\forall P \in \calP$, $j_P \in R$.
+So we can assume, without loss of generality, that all $j_P$'s are in $R$. \end{observation} We prove that a good partition suffices to achieve our desired approximation.
 That is, \begin{theorem} If we have a feasible instance with a $(\rho,\cov)$-good partition, then in polynomial time, we can either obtain a $(\rho+1)$-approximation, or identify a valid inequality for \eqref{lp:fkso:m}-\eqref{lp:fkso:bounds} that is violated by $\cov$. \end{theorem}

 To prove \Cref{thm:rc-for-good-partition}, we solve a budgeting problem on the $(\rho,\cov)$-good partition.
 We want to distribute our budget of $k$ facilities among the $P \in \calP$, assigning each $P \in \calP$ with $k_P$ facilities that are within distance $(\rho+1)r$ of the clients in $P$.
 Here $k_P$ must be at most $\ell_P := \ell_{j_P}$, because at most $\ell_P$ facilities are guaranteed to exist within a bounded distance of clients in $P$.
 The payoff from assigning $k_P$ facilities to $P$ in this way is that the clients $\set{v \in P:\ell_v \leq k_P}$ are served within distance $(\rho+1)r$.
 So if $\sum_{P \in \calP}\abs{\set{v \in P : \ell_v \leq k_P}} \geq m$, we have our $(\rho+1)$-approximation.
 Therefore, we want our choice of $k_P$'s to maximize $\sum_{P \in \calP}\abs{\set{v \in P : \ell_v \leq k_P}}$, and this maximum to be $\geq m$.
 However, our analysis can only handle clients from well-separated sets; so instead, we maximize the following lower-bound on our desired quantity: $\sum_{P \in \calP}\sum_{j \in R \cap P : \ell_j \leq k_P}\abs{\child(j)}$, where we under-count by only considering $v \in \child(j)$ served if $j$ is served.
 Formally, our budgeting problem is the following. \begin{definition}[Budgeting over a $(\rho,\cov)$-good partition] Given a $(\rho,\cov)$-good partition $\calP$, let $\ell_P := \max_{v \in P}\ell_v$.
 Find $\set{k_P \leq \ell_P}_{P \in \calP}$ such that $\sum_{P \in \calP}k_P \leq k$, maximizing $\sum_{P \in \calP}\sum_{j \in R \cap P : \ell_j \leq k_P}\abs{\child(j)}$.
 Let $\opt_B(\calP)$ denote this maximum. \end{definition} In \Cref{lma:round}, we show that if $\opt_B(\calP) \geq m$, then we can round.
 Then in \Cref{lma:cut}, we see that if $\opt_B(\calP) < m$, then we can cut. \Cref{lma:dp} shows that $\opt_B(\calP)$ can be found efficiently.
 Together, these three lemmas yield the proof of \Cref{thm:rc-for-good-partition}. \begin{lemma} Given a $(\rho,\cov)$-good partition $\calP$, if $\opt_B(\calP) \geq m$, then we have a $(\rho+1)$-approximation. \end{lemma} \begin{proof} Let $\set{k_P}_{P \in \calP}$ be an optimal solution to the budgeting problem (\Cref{def:budgeting}).
 Define $S := \cup_{P \in \calP}N_{k_P}(j_P,F)$.
 So $\abs S \leq k$.
 We show that $S$ serves $\geq m$ clients within distance $(\rho+1)r$.